mw742/OUD-survival/README.md

 Our project:

-> **Integrating Survival Models and a Therapy Knowledge Graph to Characterize Onset, Remission, and Relapse in Opioid Use Disorder**
+> **A Joint Survival Modeling and Therapy Knowledge Graph Framework to Characterize Opioid Use Disorder Trajectories**
 > *Mengman Wei\*, Stanislav Listopad, and Qian Peng\**

 We use interval-based survival models to study OUD onset, remission, and relapse, and integrate the results with a therapy knowledge graph for drug repurposing and treatment characterization.